alushinlab/bent_actin/particle_picking/README.md

 with Chimera.
 PDBs with very large subunit numbers may be viewed in pymol.

-## 2) make_synthetic_data
+## 2) generate_synthetic_data
-In make\_synthetic\_data there is one executable python file called 'projection\_generator.py' This script requires as input a directory containing an arbitrary number of .mrc files.
+In generate\_synthetic\_data there are two executable python files.
+These scripts requires as input a directory containing an arbitrary number of .mrc files.
-It currently rotates the MRC file in plane and translates in x,y,z using EMAN2 transformation functions.
+The program rotates the MRC file using euler angles and translates in x,y,z using EMAN2 transformation functions.
 Then it convolves the MRC volume with a CTF using a SPARX function, with a randomly chosen defocus value.
 Then the volume is projected in Z and noise is added in Fourier space to the 2D projection.

-I generated my .mrc files by creating several .pdb files, as described above, and converting them to .mrc format using EMAN2's pdb2mrc function.
+I generated my .mrc files by creating several .pdb files, as described using the generate_bent_actin_streamlined.py script, and converting them to .mrc format using EMAN2's pdb2mrc function.
 You may also use chimera to make these maps if you so desire:
 ```